How to Flush Brakes On a 2003 Jeep Tj

 To flush the brakes on a Jeep TJ, you will first need to remove the brake pedal, cable, and reservoir.
 To do this, take off the coverings above the brake pedal and reservoir.
 There are three screws that hold the coverings in place.
 Once they are removed, you will be able to see the brake pads and calipers.

-See also How to Flush Brake Fluid in 07 Cts
+See also When to Flush Brake And Power Steering Fluid

 Toflush the brakes on a Jeep TJ, you will first need to unscrew the two adjustment screws located at each end of the master cylinder.
 Once these screws are removed, you can pull out the brake lines.
 Next, you will need to remove the two bolts that hold the caliper bracket to the frame.
 After these bolts are removed, you can pull out the caliper and pads.
 Finally, you can flush the brakes by running water through all ofthe lines and discarding it in a waste receptacle.